1,4-Naphthoquinone: Derivatives

 Naphthoquinone forms the central chemical structure of many natural compounds, most notably the K vitamins.
-2-Methyl-1,4-naphthoquinone, called menadione, is a more effective coagulant than vitamin K.

-Other natural naphthoquinones include juglone, plumbagin, droserone.

-Naphthoquinone derivatives have significant pharmacological properties.
-They are cytotoxic, they have significant antibacterial, antifungal, antiviral, insecticidal, anti-inflammatory, and antipyretic properties.
+2-Methyl-1,4-naphthoquinone, called menadione, is a more effective coagulant than vitamin K. Some naphthoquinone derivatives are cytotoxic, they have significant antibacterial, antifungal, antiviral, insecticidal, anti-inflammatory, and antipyretic properties.
 Plants with naphthoquinone content are widely used in China and the countries of South America, where they are used to treat malignant and parasitic diseases.